 - Written for adults.
 We’re not camp attendees giddy about it being our first time away from home.
 Well, maybe some of us are — but the rest of us don’t always want to have to choose between clapping our hands in rhythm with the group or wrestling with the guilt trip you put on us.
 Go ahead.
 Give us songs with deep doctrine that excite our souls.
 We’re not seekers anymore.
 Come to think of it, I never was.

 - Timeless.
 Let’s sing songs that reach back into the archives of songs proven to have been used by God to edify His people.
 Mix them in with modern songs, by all means.
 That’s fine.
 But don’t feel as if you have to make them sound like they just hit the airwaves last week.
 Imagine Mayberry today on MTV.
 Modern?
 Yes.
 Watchable?
 No. Sometimes classic is really cool.
 Really.

 I could mention the need to play the music well, of course, but, frankly, I can live with the best you can give on that one.
 Make it as excellent as you can, please — just don’t make us sing it ad nauseum or worship your musical talents instead of our musical God.

 I don’t like what I’ve been feeling in your church.
 It’s like what the redeemed George Bailey prayed, “I want to sing again.
 I want to sing again.”

 Am I the only one to have this problem or have some of you been faking it too?
 Who do you think is leading the way in restoring a Biblical balance to evangelical church worship today?
 Leave a comment to help point us all in the right direction as we seek to worship God in Spirit and in truth.

-NEW!
-Now read my response to myself and the many comments.
+UPDATE: Now read my response to myself and the many comments.
 I propose a Biblical solution to move forward:

 Check out other responses beginning here with Worship Week: Opening Ceremony on Singing in Church